ahmedriaz9908/discord-watcher-bot/README.md

 ![alt text](https://cdn.discordapp.com/attachments/591447325440868361/593165842733072404/unknown.png)

-- commands folder - folder containing all commands.
-Commands are all server only, except for help command
+**All commands are server only, except for help command

 # commands:
 - !addswear - add a swear that the bot should moderate